Conservative justices question student loan forgiveness plan

 The administration says that 26 million people have applied to have up to $20,000 in federal student loans forgiven under the plan.

-“I’m confident the legal authority to carry that plan is there,” Biden said on Monday, at an event to mark Black History Month.
+“I’m confident the legal authority to carry that plan is there,” Biden said Monday.

 The president, who once doubted his own authority to broadly cancel student debt, first announced the program in August.
 Legal challenges quickly followed.